Armenia recently saw it´s first Craft Beer Brewery opening its doors in its capital Yerevan.

 Steppenwolf.
 5% Hefeweizen/Weisbier.

 From the menu: A South-German style of wheat beer (Weissbier), often called Hefeweizen.
 It’s made with a typical ration of 50:50 wheat and barley malt.
-A yeast that produces a unique phenolic flavor of banana and cloves with an often dry and tart edge, some spiciness, bubblegum or notes of apples.
+A yeast that produces a unique phenolic flavour of banana and cloves with an often dry and tart edge, some spiciness, bubblegum or notes of apples.
 Little hop bitterness and a moderate level of alcohol.

 A good and easy Weisbier to drink, with a taste of bubblegum, subtle banana.
 Soft, creamy, light tart and subtly sweet.
 Overall an awesome Weisbier 8/10.